knowrob/knowrob/knowrob_vis/README.md

     roslaunch rosbridge_server rosbridge_websocket.launch
     rosrun rosprolog rosprolog knowrob_vis

-Start the local visualization server, and connect to it with your browser (port 1111).

-    ?- visualisation_server.

 Create some visualization markers, and publish them to be displayed by visualization clients:

     ?- marker(cube(a),X),